ersanalturk/ersanalturk/README.md

 - 👋 Hi, I’m @ersanalturk
-- 👀 I’m interested in 3D and web page designinig, programming and robotic.
+- 👀 I’m interested in 3D and web page designing, programming and robotic.
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on anything related to my works.
 - 📫 You may visit my web page from www.ersanalturk.com and send me mail if you wish.